+You may desire to give money to family members for various reasons.
+The assets you develop for your children will offer them a significant financial edge in the future.
 Gifting money to family members might be a pleasant surprise on their birthdays or during the holidays.
-After all, the gift of money might help your family members to make ends meet during difficult financial circumstances.
+The gift of money might even help your family members make ends meet during difficult financial circumstances.

 However, parents must examine more than just the tax effects of giving money to family before writing a check or forming a trust.

 At the federal level, assets you receive as a gift are usually not taxable income.
+However, if the cumulative value of gifts and transfers exceeds the federal estate tax exemption, this could result in additional tax liabilities.

 You must submit a gift tax return if you present more than $15,000 in cash or assets (for example, stocks, land, or a new automobile) to any one individual in a year.
 This condition does not imply that you must pay a gift tax.
-It simply means that you must complete IRS Form 709 to report the gift.
+It simply means you must complete IRS Form 709 to report the gift.

 The yearly exclusion is per recipient, not the lump sum that you've gifted throughout the year.
 That means you may donate $10,000 to a relative, another $13,000 to a colleague, and so on without filing a gift tax return in the same year.